 In seventh grade Jewish studies, students deepen their understanding of Jewish holidays and their historical, natural/agricultural, and faith-based foundation.
 They learn how our customs and traditions enrich and strengthen them as individuals within our Jewish community.
 Prayers and blessings related to the holidays are recited and Hebrew stories connected to the Jewish holidays are studied.

 Students develop a meaningful relationship with Israel through personal connections with language, people, places, and events.
 As an ancient land and modern state, we teach our students that Israel is a home for diverse and vibrant expressions of Judaism.
 Through our cutting-edge Hebrew language curriculum, experiential programs, and Israeli young emissaries (Shinshinim), our students engage with Israel at all grade levels and feel a deep connection to their homeland.
-Students in seventh grade continue their partnership with a sister school in Haifa, Israel.
-Students in both schools communicate throughout the year and do joint projects to learn more about each other’s cultures and create friendships.

 The goal of our music program is for students to become skillful and enthusiastic music makers, encouraging music literacy, participation and performance.
 Through classical and contemporary music, students learn to sing in-tune with expression and confidence while gaining confidence on stage.
 They read music and play several instruments including ukuleles and drums.
 Students also explore music composition using technology such as Garage Band.
 Music is integrated across the curriculum as students sing and perform to enhance understanding of subjects from social studies to Judaics.
 The curriculum fosters an atmosphere of fun, while teaching songs that enrich the children’s Hebrew literacy, knowledge of Judaics and love of the land of Israel.